 - coconut yogurt + almond extract + cherries

 - blueberries + mango + vanilla almond milk

 20. Chocolate Covered Raspberries

 These sweet treats are a perfect sweet low fat, low-calorie snack to satisfy your afternoon craving for sweets.

-Both dark chocolate and fresh raspberries are an excellent source of antioxidants and micro-nutrients.
+Both dark chocolate and fresh raspberries are excellent sources of antioxidants and micro-nutrients.

-Bonus: low sugar chocolate has been shown to be beneficial to one’s heart heath.
+Bonus: low sugar chocolate has been shown to be beneficial to one’s heart health.